-But that's only half the battle: Now you've got to summon the steady hand of a dentist and the sharp eye of an embroiderer to apply the lip colour so well so that it looks chic and not just one big mess.
-And we haven't even begun to devise a game plan for what to do when your lips decide to ingest half the colour post-lunch.
+But that's only half the battle: Now you've got to summon the steady hand of a dentist and the sharp eye of an embroiderer to apply the lip color so well that it looks chic and not just one big mess.
+And we haven't even begun to devise a game plan for what to do when your lips decide to ingest half the color post-lunch.

-The good thing being a beauty editor is that when you have questions like "How do you wear dark lipstick?" you have a bevy of experts on hand to provide the answers.
-In this case, I turned to the queen of flattering everyday makeup and Bobbi Brown Pro & Artistry Manager Hannah Martin for some help.
+The good thing about being a beauty editor is that when you have questions like "How do you wear dark lipstick?" you have a bevy of experts on hand to provide the answers.
+In this case, I turned to the queen of flattering everyday makeup, makeup artist Hannah Martin for some help.
 And you should know that it isn't really that hard after all.

 Choose Your Shade